The Power of An “If You Get Another Job Clause”

 In some industries, the increase in remote and hybrid work arrangements has made it much easier for high-performing employees to re-employ in comparable roles.
 Those who land quickly often earn higher salaries, thereby increasing the benefit of this clause for both sides.

-This clause incentivizes many employees to re-employ quickly and enjoy a period of income from both their old and new employers.
+How the Clause Works This clause incentivizes many employees to re-employ quickly and enjoy a period of income from both their old and new employers.
 The sooner they re-employ in a comparable role during their notice period, the longer the period of double income for the employee, and the more the prior employer saves on termination costs.
 It can be a win-win.

-For example, consider an employee earning an annual compensation of $150,000 who receives a 10-month severance package and starts a new job at month 6.
+For example, consider an employee earning annual compensation of $150,000 who receives a 10-month severance package and starts a new job at month 6.
 With 4 months left of the severance package, the employee still receives 50% of the balance of the package (i.e. 2 months’ compensation of $25,000).
 This is paid while they’re also receiving income from the new employer.
 On the flip side, the terminating employer saves $25,000 in termination costs.
 If a handful of employees in a group termination land quickly in new roles and trigger this clause, this is a significant saving for employers that are often downsizing for financial reasons.

 Where appropriate, offering outplacement counselling, a reference letter, job leads and anything else that may help the employee re-employ is good business practice, and also just nice of employers to do.